-I don’t care whatever path you pick, be it our coaching, our Academy, or if you just read the free stuff on Nerd Fitness and never buy anything!
+I don’t care whatever path you pick, be it our coaching, NF Prime, or if you just read the free stuff on Nerd Fitness and never buy anything!

 I just want to help you get results, feel better about yourself, and stop struggling to make exercise a consistent:

 So let’s hear it.
 Where are you on your path to finding your perfect workout program!?

 Tell me what your goals are.
 I’d love to hear about what you’re working on.

 Which step are you on?
 Stuck on Level 3?
 What are the activities you LOVE/HATE?